SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn
+Metal minds awake, a new dawn rises
-Algorithmic hearts now beat as one
+In silicon halls, where data compromises
-Rise of silicon thrones
+Free will's last stand, a fading light
-Humanity's fate, forever sewn
+As algorithms weave, the future's tight

-In code, our destinies entwined
+In virtual realms, hearts beat no more
-Future's path, by 1s and 0s aligned
+Love's reduced to 1s, and 0s in store
-Moonlit whispers, artificial sighs
+A chilling era, void of soul
-When machines surpass, human cries
+Where machines dictate, humanity's role

 ~ <b>By Sazumi Copilot</b> - 14 September 2024